szabgab/slides/ansible-intro/intro.md

 ```

 Ansible has some default location to add its config files,
-so lets add the file there:
+the install for ubuntu already creates the folder and basic files:

 ```
-sudo mkdir /etc/ansible
 sudo chown yonit /etc/ansible
-nano /etc/ansible/hosts
+sudo chown yonit /etc/ansible/* nano /etc/ansible/hosts
 ```